 - Feminists are useless – If feminists were useless then, women wouldn’t be able to be freely reading this right now.
 Thanks to feminists in the past, women can attend school, vote, hold political positions, choose to work inside or outside the home, decide if and when to have children, and choose when, if, and to whom they get married.
 There are a so many things that we take for granted everyday that we have earlier feminists to thank for.
 We hope that future generations will thank us someday for making the future a more equal and safe place for everyone!

-So the next time someone starts talking nonsense about how feminists are angry, man-hating, hairy, butch lesbians, feel free to correct them on it.
+So the next time someone starts bringing up tired old stereotypes about feminists, feel free to correct them on it.
 You’ve heard it here from an official feminist.

-Sandra Kim is the Founder & Editor of Everyday Feminism.
+Sandra Kim is the Founder and CEO of Everyday Feminism.
 She brings together her personal and professional experience with trauma, personal transformation, and social change and gives it all a feminist twist.